Beyond "Not Novel Enough": Enriching Scholarly Critique with LLM-Assisted Feedback: Results and Analysis

-Tables \ref{tab:depth} \& \ref{tab:priorwork} show our system achieves the highest scores for both dimensions, producing no surface-level analyses unlike all baselines.
-This stems from our specialized multi-step pipeline targeting novelty assessment, while other systems generate complete peer reviews where novelty is a minor component.
-OpenReviewer performs worst, lacking retrieval and relying on parametric knowledge.
+\paragraph{Depth and Prior Work Engagement} Our system achieves the highest scores for both dimensions, producing no surface-level analyses unlike all baselines (Tables \ref{tab:depth} and \ref{tab:priorwork}).
+This stems from our specialized multi-step pipeline targeting novelty assessment, while other systems generate complete peer reviews where novelty is secondary.
+OpenReviewer performs worst, lacking retrieval capabilities.
 DeepReviewer uses OpenScholar retrieval but fails at comparative analysis.
-Human reviewers show high variance, with some engaging extensively while others provide minimal analysis.
+Human reviewers show high variance in engagement depth.

-\subsection{Human Evaluation Validation}
+\paragraph{Human Evaluation Validation}